 Max Stier is founding president and CEO of the Partnership for Public Service, which encompasses a network connecting over 1,000 colleges and universities with 80 federal agencies, awards that recognize civil servants, and other programs.
 Stier has worked in all three branches of federal government.
-He will speak in the Festival 1 program track American Reckoning, American Renewal.
+He spoke in the 2019 session Renewing the Call to Public Service.

 Ryan Shelby is an engineer who helped build hurricane-resistant homes in Haiti for the US Agency for International Development.
 His childhood helped propel him to his profession.
 Shelby grew up in rural Letohatchee, Alabama where he says “many people are in dire straits” because of a lack of economic opportunity.